openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

   When you add highlights for a section, keep the following information in mind.

+  * EdX sends the first highlight email seven days after the learner enrolls in a course, and sends additional highlight emails every seven days.
   * Each highlight has a limit of 250 characters.
   * If you include a hyperlink in your highlights, we recommend that you use a URL shortener to shorten any long URLs, and then enter the shortened URL in